Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Beignet are so delicious, you’ll probably want to sample a few different places!
 This is such a great foodie experience in the city, so be sure to add it to you schedule of things to do in New Orleans.

 Marie Laveau’s Tomb

 Marie Laveau was one of the most powerful voodoo priestesses that ever lived, and she was prolific in New Orleans during the 19th century.
+Her tomb is next on our list of things to do in New Orleans.
 Though her final resting place is disputed, you can visit her tomb and try to experience her magic from afar.
 With many believing that Marie grants wishes from beyond the grave, it’s certainly worth a visit!

 If the ‘spookier’ side of New Orleans is what you’re interested in (it’s one of the big pulls of visiting the city!) then it’s worth checking out one of these amazing spooky tours in the city… definitely a must-see and one of my top things to do in New Orleans.

 Next on my list of things to do in New Orleans, it’s a swamp tour!
 It’s not a trip to New Orleans without checking out the local swamps.
 There’s something a bit mystical, spooky and mysterious about the swamps – and it’s also just a fascinating place to check out local wildlife too.

 You can drift along the swamp and see the local wildlife, listen to historical stories, and see amazing creatures in the wild!
 There are plenty of swamp tours available, which makes it a great choice for things to do in New Orleans.
 Below are some of the best on offer…

 One of the best things to do in New Orleans is to embark on a Garden District Tour.
 This tour brings visitors to the finest neighbourhood mansions, and even gives fun facts about each residence!
 This makes my list of things to do in New Orleans because it’s a great way to see some of the beautiful building New Orleans is famous for.